Resilient-Labs/slot-machine-2019-week05/README.md

 I learned how to put images in javascript and how to effectively call on them as well when programming.

 <h2>Examples:</h2>
-Here is a link to my portfolio as well as a picture of what it looks like.
-I've also included a couple of links to my work that are in my profile as well: <br>
+Here is the link to my project with a picture included:<br>
 King of Games: https://kingofgames.netlify.app/ <br>
 <img width="1440" alt="Screenshot 2023-03-27 at 12 40 19 PM" src="https://user-images.githubusercontent.com/124817011/228007743-7994d0a9-0c37-4ea8-8cdf-57dc8e8cc04a.png">